 How To Do Side-to-Side Pull-ups

 View this post on Instagram

 All you need to do chin-ups and pull-ups is somewhere suitable to hang.

-If you don’t have a pull-up or chin-up bar, you can use a tree branch, or even a climbing frame at your local park.
+If you don’t have a pull-up or chin-up bar, you can use a tree branch, power tower, or even a climbing frame at your local park.

 Or, loop a towel over a roof joist in your garage or basement and get to work.